 Make a copy of your medical insurance and Medicare cards and include them with your medical supplies along with a listing of your doctors.
 Also include a list of the style and serial number of medical devices such as pacemakers.
 Share copies of these documents with a trusted family member or friend.

 During emergencies, of course, you need to have one of the most important things to survive-money.
 Make sure you have enough cash to cover your daily and unexpected expenses when a disaster or tragedy occurs.
 See to it that you’ll have the money to have your medical alarm systems repaired, in case it malfunctions.

 You’ll need a sizable amount of money to avail of medical alert alarms repair and other emergency needs, such as food stocks.
-Never lose track keeping up-to-date about your financial resources.
-Do a regular audit of your savings to check if you’ve been able to maintain sufficient amount of money for emergencies.
+Never lose track of keeping up-to-date about your financial resources.
+Do a regular audit of your savings to check if you’ve been able to maintain a sufficient amount of money for emergencies.
 Read more…

 10. Your brain is a weapon and a trade item

 We’ve already discussed the fact that even though you may be limited physically, your knowledge is incredibly valuable.
 Use that to your advantage.
 Once disasters happen, people panic.
 Even if you’re physically hindered, people will still look to you for direction if you stay calm and know what to do.
 That’s an invaluable tool to people who are terrified.

 Use your knowledge to everybody’s advantage by jumping in right from the start and establishing yourself as a leader.
 It’s a tool that you’ve worked hard to earn over the years – use it.

 11. First Aid/CPR

 Know that in this situation, unlike others, the mere situation may cause need for first aid because Grandma is already in some physical distress and an emergent need because of her health.
 Having first aid knowledge is a huge bonus in these situations (as in all, but this is a unique situation), to be able to assess and quickly treat those issues that arise.
 Read more…